smlavine/err/README.md

 at <https://lists.sr.ht/~smlavine/public-inbox>.
 If you've used err in your own project, I'd love to hear about it!

-For announcements related to the err project, see the mailing list at
+For announcements related to the project, see the mailing list at
 <https://lists.sr.ht/~smlavine/err-announce>.